 Liverpool are waiting to hear the scan result on the groin injury suffered by Fernando Torres in Sunday's World Cup final but believe it is not serious.

 The 26-year-old Spanish striker is due to have a scan in Madrid on Wednesday after pulling up towards the end of Spain's 1-0 win over the Netherlands.
+Reds doctor Peter Brukner said: "It certainly looked like it might have been bad but it seems not too bad.

 "He walked up to get his medal without too many problems so we're optimistic."